gokr/sprylang.se/docs/manual.md

 Word | Type | Comment
 -----|------|--------
-`then:` | Method | If receiver is true then evaluate the given block `unless:` | Method | If receiver is false then evaluate the given block `then:else:` | Method | If receiver is true then evaluate the first block, otherwise the second `unless:else:` | Method | If receiver is false then evaluate the first block, otherwise the second
+`then:` | Method | If receiver is true then evaluate the given block `else:` | Method | If receiver is false then evaluate the given block `then:else:` | Method | If receiver is true then evaluate the first block, otherwise the second `else:then:` | Method | If receiver is false then evaluate the first block, otherwise the second

-Other variants can easily be implemented in Spry too, like for example reimplementing `then:`, using `then:`.
+Other variants can easily be implemented in Spry too, like for example implementing `ifTrue:`, using `then:`.
 Pointless of course:

 ```
 ifTrue: = method [:blk self then: [^do blk] nil]